Nike-Inc/Willow/README.md

 ## FAQ

-### Why only 5 log levels?
+### Why 5 default log levels?
 And why are they so named?

 Simple...simplicity and elegance.
 Contextually it gets difficult to understand which log level you need if you have too many.
-Additionally, by not supporting log level customization, it allows concrete APIs to be optimized for simplicity.
-If you feel you need more log levels, I would counter that you really need another `Logger`.
+However, that doesn't mean that this is always the perfect solution for everyone or every use case.
+This is why there are 5 default log levels, with support for easily adding additional ones.

 As for the naming, here's my own mental breakdown of each log level for an iOS app (obviously it depends on your use case).